Joe Mercer (jockey): 1970s

 By the end of the month he had ridden 31 winners in the month and 109 thus far for the season: a long way ahead of his previous scoring rate (even 1967).
 His chief pursuers were champion Willie Carson and Pat Eddery but Mercer's ten doubles and one treble in August kept Carson 10 to 20 winners behind.
 Important wins in the month (after Goodwood) were Piaffer (Rose of York Handicap), Odeon (Galtres Stakes), Connaught Bridge and Kris.
 In addition a promising two-year-old in the shape of Charles St George's Ginistrelli appeared at Yarmouth to win comfortably on his debut.
 Mercer missed this colt's second win a few weeks later as he was riding at another meeting.

 Although he couldn't keep up this run-rate in September he still had 24 winners.
 At this time Cecil's stable was hit by the virus as reported by Mercer to Jonathan Powell in an article in the News of the World.
 This happened at a time Cecil was revealing his two-year-olds and trying himself to win the Trainer's Championship.
 He took steps to quarantine the sick horses.

 Despite this Mercer had a brilliant spell mid-September when he won 8 races in three days; these included the consistent Volcanic (his third win), Le Moss (Doncaster Cup), Nocino (a 2yo of Daniel Wildesteins's in the Rous Nursery Handicap: Mercer's third win on this colt) and Kashmir Lass (a Louis Freedman 2yo) as well as winning rides for Bill Wightman, William Hastings-Bass and Charles Nelson.
 By the end of the Doncaster St Leger meeting Mercer was 3–1 on to win his first jockey championship.
 The month ended with another treble at Ascot when as well as winning on Kris, he took the Royal Lodge Stakes on Daniel Wildenstein's colt Hello Gorgeous and the Blue Seal Stakes (for the second year) on Lord Howard de Walden's promising filly Evita.

 A feature of October was the number of wins on promising 2yo's.
-Although Super Asset was second first time out in September this Michael Riordan horse won 3 races in quick succession, including the important Hyperion Stakes and the even more important Horris Hill Stakes.
+Although Super Asset was second first time out in September this Michael Riordan horse won 3 races in succession, including Hyperion Stakes and Horris Hill Stakes.
 Such was the impression this Sir Ivor colt made he was rated second only (one pound below) to the Dewhurst winner Monteverdi in the Two Year old Handicap for 1979.
 Hello Gorgeous was rated only two pounds lower after winning his final race the William Hill Futurity (previously the Timeform or Observer Gold Cup).
 This important win gave Mercer his 155th winner of the season.
 Another interesting colt to make his debut in the month was Jim Joel's Light Cavalry who provided Mercer with his 150th winner.
-October was such a strong month in which Mercer rode 25 winners including 5 doubles, one treble and one four-timer.
+October was a month in which Mercer rode 25 winners including 5 doubles, one treble and one four-timer.